What are SBA Lines of Credit?

 Working CAPLine

-The working capital CAPLine provides short-term financing to cover everyday expenses like payroll or rent.
-The credit limit you receive is based on your business’s daily sales cycle and available collateral.
+The working capital CAPLine, also known as a working capital line of credit, provides short-term financing to cover everyday expenses, such as payroll or rent.
+The credit limit you receive is based on your business’s daily sales cycle and available collateral, which includes your existing assets.
+Eligible accounts receivable can also be used as collateral for this line of credit.
+As part of the documentation process, you will need to provide inventory reports.
 Working CAPLines are revolving, and terms go up to ten years.

 Builder’s CAPLine

-As its name implies, the builder’s line of credit is for construction contractors working on residential or commercial buildings.
-The asset you use the line of credit to build acts as the collateral for the loan.
+As its name implies, the builder’s line of credit is for construction contractors and homebuilders working on residential or commercial property.
+This builder’s line can be used to finance projects that rehabilitate residential properties, including new construction and renovation.
+Funds may also be used for on-site work such as utility connections and landscaping.
+The asset you use to secure the line of credit serves as collateral for the loan.

 The business must repay the amount it borrowed for the building project upon selling the building or within 36 months, whichever comes first.
 The line is available as either revolving or fixed, and terms go up to five years.